KatherineMichel/digital-commonplace/README.md

 https://github.com/linkedin/school-of-sre | linkedin/school-of-sre: At LinkedIn, we are using this curriculum for onboarding our entry level talents into the SRE role. https://sre.google/sre-book/table-of-contents/ | Google - Site Reliability Engineering

+Jacob
+https://twitter.com/jacobian/status/1357703988796342279 | jacobian on Twitter: "Next week on my blog, I'll be publishing five of my best interview questions, one each day, and unpacking them in depth — when to ask them, how to evaluate answers, etc. I'm really excited about this series, it's shaping up really well. https://t.co/ekjYS7AJ0k" / Twitter https://twitter.com/jacobian/status/1358875274767708161 | jacobian on Twitter: "Repost for the afternoon crowd: each day this week I'm sharing an interview question I use, including detailed answered rubrics.
+First one's here: https://t.co/KY75RkXKtT Tomorrow: measuring managers' ability to lead projects, and weeding out micromanagers.
+Watch this space!" / Twitter

 Important- Engineering Orgs
 https://twitter.com/simonw/status/1346499660878237697 | Simon Willison on Twitter: "This is a great read, and matches my career experience" / Twitter https://jacobian.org/2021/jan/5/designing-engineering-organizations/ | Designing Engineering Organizations - Jacob Kaplan-Moss